 The RushCard Prepaid Visa

 The RushCard, a prepaid Visa, was introduced by hip-hop entrepreneur Russell Simmons in 2003.
-The RushCard has purchase fees that vary depending on the monthly plan you choose, and there are fees for many actions: monthly fee ($9.95 or $0 for pay as you go), ATM fee after two withdrawals in a month ($2.50), balance inquiry fee ($.50).
+The RushCard has purchase fees that vary depending on the monthly plan you choose, whether unlimited of pay-as-you-go, and there are fees for many actions: monthly fee ($5.95 with direct deposit or $7.95 without for the unlimited plan) and out-of-network ATM fees ($2.50).
 There are no fees to add money to the card, however.

 Disney Rewards Visa